CISecurity/CCPA-Docs/docs/Configuration Guide.md

-Configure Microsoft Windows Target for Remote Assessment
+Remote Setup - Microsoft Windows
 ----------------------------------------
 CIS-CAT Pro Assessor v4 utilizes the SMB protocol for file manipulation and uses WinRM for process execution during a remote assessment.
 Once connected to a remote Windows endpoint, CIS-CAT Pro Assessor establishes an "ephemeral" directory to host scripts required for the collection of system characteristics from the endpoint.
 Once the collection/assessment has completed and the session disconnected, the "ephemeral" directory is removed from the endpoint.